Oblarg/docs/CommandRewriteDesignDoc.md

 As in the previous library, all command groups require the union of the requirements of their components.
 This may seem cumbersome, but teams that wish to circumvent it are free to neglect to declare requirements, or else use `ScheduleCommand` to fork off independently from a command group.
 For most use-cases, this is the most-intuitive behavior, as requirements are only checked upon the initial scheduling of a command, and it is by far the easiest to implement and to maintain.

+Also as in the previous library, commands may not belong to more than one `CommandGroup`, and may not be independently scheduled if they are part of a `CommandGroup`.
+This prevents inconsistent internal `Command` state.
+This is accomplished by means of a weak static list of "allocated" `Command`s in the `CommandGroupBase` class.
+Static methods are available for users to clear `Command`s from this list, if desired, but it is strongly warned against in the documentation as there are only a couple of legitimate use-cases for it.

 #### CommandScheduler

 The `CommandScheduler` serves the function of the `Scheduler` in the previous command framework.
 It has been entirely rewritten to use modern Java collections APIs, and to have a much simpler and more readable control flow than the previous `Scheduler`.
 The `CommandScheduler` remains a singleton, to allow global access from across the robot program - this is important for facilitating convenience methods in both the `Command` and `Subsystem` interfaces, as well as not requiring users to inject a `Scheduler` across their entire codebase, which is tedious and provides little real benefit.
 However, the new library does a much better job of avoiding rigid coupling to the `Scheduler` object, even though it is globally-acessible.